koodikulma-fi/dom-types/README.md

 `dom-types` is a light weight library containing typing for HTML & SVG attributes and CSS properties, and a few related JS methods.

-The types are provided in native naming as well as camelCase naming, and the related JS methods included.
+The types are provided in native naming as well as camelCase naming, the JS side works for both.

 The npm package can be found with: [dom-types](https://www.npmjs.com/package/dom-types).
 Contribute in GitHub: [koodikulma-fi/dom-types.git](https://github.com/koodikulma-fi/dom-types.git)